Evandale, Tasmania

 Evandale is an historic town in northern Tasmania, Australia.
 It sits on the banks of the South Esk River, 18 km south of Launceston.
-Named after early colonial explorer and Surveyor-General George Evans, the town is famous for its late-Georgian and early-Victorian buildings with relatively untouched streetscape, a popular Sunday market and as a host to the annual World Penny Farthing bicycle Championships.
+Named after early colonial explorer and Surveyor-General George Evans, the town is famous for its late-Georgian and early-Victorian buildings with relatively untouched streetscape, a popular Sunday market and as a host to the annual national Penny Farthing Bicycle Championships.
 At the 2016 census, Evandale had a population of 1,345.

 Evandale hosts a primary school, churches, parks, pubs, shops and a fire station.
 Nearby locations include Nile, Deddington and Perth.

 History

 Aboriginal inhabitants of the Evandale area

 The first inhabitants of the present site of Evandale were Tasmanian Aborigines (Palawa).
 The site lies at the interface of country originally belonging to the Ben Lomond and North Midlands Nations (most likely the Panninher Clan).
 The ethnographic record in regards to Aboriginal populations in the North Midlands of Tasmania is scanty, as many of the original inhabitants were displaced or did not survive the first colonial occupation of the South Esk Valley in the early 1800s.
-However, archaeological remains of Palawa campsites and artifacts existed on the river flats just below the present site of Evandale (now Rotary Park) and also at Native Point, 2 km downstream, which was a known 'resort of the natives'.
+However, archaeological remains of Palawa campsites and artifacts existed on the river flats just below the present site of Evandale (now Honeysuckle Banks) and also at Native Point, 2 km downstream, which was a known 'resort of the natives'.
 The Evandale region also appears to have encompassed an Aboriginal route from the Tamar Valley to the Lake River and it is likely that this area was a hunting ground and meeting point for local clans of the North Midlands Nation.

 As with first contact in other areas of Tasmania, relations with the first settlers were often peaceable.
 The settler David Gibson was reported to have left out slaughtered stock for aborigines to roast (or at least to feed their hunting dogs).
 This may have been an example of payment for occupation or use of clan hunting grounds.